oracle-livelabs/security/database/advanced/avdf-restructured/audit-monitor.md

-# Oracle Audit Vault and DB Firewall (AVDF)
+# Establish visibility first: audit and monitor

 ## Introduction
-This workshop introduces the various features and functionality of Oracle Audit Vault and DB Firewall (AVDF).
-It gives the user an opportunity to learn how to configure those appliances in order to audit, monitor and protect access to sensitive data.
+Now that you have the necessary insights, you begin by configuring activity monitoring, followed by implementing preventive controls.
+The **employees_search pdb** supporting internal self-service applications contains a high volume of sensitive data and is accessible to privileged users, making insider threat mitigation the top priority.
+You enable auditing to track security-relevant events, privileged user activity, and access to sensitive data.
+For the **customer_orders pdb**, the primary focus is mitigating external threats and demonstrating compliance (e.g., CIS).
+You enable auditing for system configuration changes, critical database activity, and schema changes, and additionally provision user activity and CIS compliance policies.

-*Estimated Lab Time:* 110 minutes
+*Estimated Lab Time:* 30 minutes

-*Version tested in this lab:* Oracle AVDF 20.13
+*Version tested in this lab:* Oracle AVDF Next Gen

 ### Video Preview